WillDiederich/Data-Structures-And-Algorithms/src/Graphs/README.md

 #### Strongly Connected Components - Tarjan's Algorithm

 #### Minimum Spanning Tree - Kruskal's Algorithm
+   - Kruskal's Minimum Spanning Tree algorithm builds a minimum spanning tree by sorting the edges by weight, and then by selecting the minimum cost edges that do not form a cycle.
 #### Minimum Spanning Tree - Prim's Algorithm
+   - Prim's Minimum Spanning Tree algorithm builds a minimum spanning tree by starting from a random verted, and then by selecting the minimum cost vertex connected to that vertex.
+   - Can handle negative weight.
+   - Only works on undirected graphs.

 #### All-Pairs Shortest Path - Floyd-Warshall Algorithm
    - Floyd-Warshall's All-Pairs Shortest Path Algorithm finds the shortest path between every possible vertex pair in a graph.